A Columbus Ohio residential street in the evening with wet pavement, patches of snow, streetlights, parked cars, and houses in the background.

 that doesn’t really fit anywhere else.

-We’re not here for “perfect pieces” with a clear agenda or personal message.
-What actually makes /TCR/ run is alchemy: taking all the messy, contradictory parts of being human and smashing them together until something strange and timeless comes out — the same energy you find in early cinema, Dada,
+We’re not here for “perfect pieces”.
+What actually makes /TCR/ run is alchemy: taking all the messy, contradictory parts of being human and smashing them together until something strange and timeless is born— the same energy you find in early cinema, Dada, or a surrealist painting.

-or a surrealist painting.
-If your writing feels unusual, urgent,
+If your work feels unusual, urgent,

-or like it’s coming from a place where no one else is looking, we want to read it.
+or like it’s coming from a place where no one else is looking,

 2. Here’s the kind of work /TCR/ is eager for: